Countly/countly-sdk-documentation/android/current.md

   <p>
     <a href="http://code.count.ly">The Countly Code Generator</a> may be used
     to generate SDK custom code snippets easily and quickly.
-You may provide values for your custom event or user profile or simply start with basic integration.
+You may provide values for your event or user profile or simply start with basic integration.
     This service will also generate the necessary code for you to use in your favorite IDE (e.g. Android Studio).
   </p>